-By state law, all school employees are required to report any form of suspected child abuse or neglect and to cooperate with the investigative authorities of the Texas Department of Family and Protective Services.
-Not later than forty-eight (48) hours after the person suspects that the child has been or may be abused or neglected, the report shall be made to the Department of Family and Protective Services by calling 1.800.252.5400
+By state law, all school employees, or anyone who suspects that a child has been or may be abused or neglected are required to report such abuse to law enforcement or to Child Protective Services (CPS) and cooperate with the investigative authorities.
+A report of abuse shall be made not later than forty-eight (48) hours after the person suspects that the child has been or may be abused or neglected.